Robert-Hughes/rjrssync/README.md

 Syncing logic
 -------------

-* Review/tidy up sync code in boss_sync.rs and also the command handling code in doer.rs
 * Compare and sync file permissions?
 * Modified time:
     - need to account for time zone differences etc. between source and dest when updating the timestamp
     - would this play nicely with other tools (e.g. build systems) that check timestamps - it might think that it doesn't need to rebuild anything, as the new timestamp for this file is still really old?
     - Maybe instead we could store something else, like a hash or our own marker to indicate when this file was synced, so that the timestamp is "correct", but we know not to sync it again next time.
 * Testing for sync logic, including between different combinations of windows and linux, remote and local etc.
    - Exclude filters
 * Test for --dry-run
 * Test for --stats (maybe just all the command-line options...)